AIcodeAcademy/AgentBlueprints/README.md

 # AgentBots

-Instructions and configuration for Agents to be used with ChatGPT or other LLMs
+Instructions and configuration for Software AI Agents to be used with ChatGPT or other LLMs

 ## Architect